MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultPluginsSetting

-  #### Default Adobe Flash setting
+  #### Default Adobe Flash setting (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 87.
   #### Supported versions:

-  - On Windows and macOS since 77 or later
+  - On Windows and macOS since 77, until 87

   #### Description

+  This policy doesn't work because Flash is no longer supported by Microsoft Edge.

 [PluginsAllowedForUrls](#pluginsallowedforurls) and [PluginsBlockedForUrls](#pluginsblockedforurls) are checked first, then this policy.
 The options are 'ClickToPlay' and 'BlockPlugins'.
 If you set this policy to 'BlockPlugins', this plugin is denied for all websites.
 'ClickToPlay' lets the Flash plugin run, but users click the placeholder to start it.

 If you don't configure this policy, the user can change this setting manually.